On singular Lagrangian fibrations and applications to symplectic embeddings I: Introduction

 Basically, when a symplectic manifold $X$ admits a Lagrangian torus fibration $f : X\to B$, an integral affine structure is induced on the base B, from which we can infer a lot of information about $X$.
 Lagrangian fibrations touch upon many of the active lines of research in the area.
 Perhaps they are recognized the most, by their role in Mirror Symmetry, particularly in the SYZ conjecture.
-There is, however, another line of work that has increasingly seen, in the last three decades, the incursion of Lagrangian fibrations: the study of symplectic embeddings.
+There is, however, another line of work that has increasingly witnessed, in the last three decades, the incursion of Lagrangian fibrations: the study of symplectic embeddings.
 Works of McDuff, Schlenk and Traynor (see \cite{Latschev2011TheGW} and \cite{Traynor1995SymplecticPC}), pioneered the use of toric Lagrangian fibrations for studying symplectic embeddings.
-Recently, their line of ideas has significantly evolved in the works of Ramos, Ostrover, Sepe, Ferreira and Vicente (see \cite{ramos2017symplectic}, \cite{Ramos2017OnTR}, \cite{Ferreira2021SymplecticEI},\cite{Ferreira2023GromovWO}, and \cite{Ostrover2023FromLP}); with the use of integrable systems techniques in order to construct toric Lagrangian fibrations in a wide class of symplectic manifolds.
+Recently, their line of ideas has significantly evolved in the works of Ramos, Ostrover, Sepe, Ferreira and Vicente (see \cite{ramos2017symplectic}, \cite{Ramos2017OnTR}, \cite{Ferreira2021SymplecticEI}, \cite{Ferreira2023GromovWO}, and \cite{Ostrover2023FromLP}); with the use of integrable systems techniques in order to construct toric Lagrangian fibrations in a wide class of symplectic manifolds.
 These toric Lagrangian fibrations we refer to are a class of toric domains.
 A \textit{toric domain} is a subset of $\C^n$ defined by where $\Omega\subset\R_{\ge 0}^n$ is the closure of an open set in $\R^n$.
-Toric domains are, in particular, examples of Lagrangian fibrations, with only elliptic singularities.
+Toric domains are, in particular, examples of Lagrangian fibrations with only elliptic singularities.
+It turns out that some symplectic manifolds are toric domains in disguise, meaning that, after finding suitable action-angle coordinates, they can be shown to be symplectomorphic to a toric domain.
+In these cases, finding the description of the corresponding $\Omega\subset\R_{\ge 0}^n$ has useful applications to the study of symplectic embeddings.
+We expand on this ahead.

 This paper focuses on constructing singular Lagrangian fibrations (see Definition \ref{defsinglagfib}) on certain disk cotangent bundles of dimensions 4 and 6.
 We also outline how to use these singular Lagrangian fibrations to, on one hand, recover the toric domains produced in \cite{ramos2017symplectic} and \cite{Ferreira2023GromovWO}, while on the other hand, how to use them to study symplectic embedding problems.
-In particular, we discuss lower bounds of the Gromov width for the examples studied here, by means using the Traynor trick on our fibrations.
+In particular, we discuss lower bounds of the Gromov width for the examples studied here, by means of using the Traynor trick on our fibrations.